karlrado/GettingAndCleaningDataProject/CodeBook.md

 The data itself is found at
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 In this project, the meaning or values of any of the data is NOT changed.
 In general, a subset of the data is extracted and a summary presented in the tidy data returned by the R script.
 So, the above sources may be consulted for details about the data.
+The details of the original data are not repeated here in this code book.

 ## Data Transformations Performed by the run_analysis.R Script
 Please examine the R script for the finer details, but the major operations performed by the script are: